Pavithra-Devadiga/TimeTable/README.md

-📅 Timetable Website
+# 📅 Timetable Website

+A simple and responsive web-based timetable designed to display academic schedules in a clear and organized format.

+---

-📌 Project Description
+## 📌 Project Description

-The Timetable Website is a simple web-based project designed to display an academic timetable in a clear and organized format.
-It helps students easily view their daily and weekly class schedules without confusion.
-The project focuses on clean layout, readability, and basic web development concepts.
+The Timetable Website is a basic web development project that presents an academic timetable in a structured and user-friendly manner.
+It allows students to easily view their daily and weekly class schedules while focusing on clean layout, readability, and simplicity.

+---

-🎯 Objectives
+## 🎯 Objectives

--To represent a class timetable digitally
+- Represent a class timetable digitally
--To improve clarity and accessibility of schedules
+- Improve clarity and accessibility of schedules
--To practice basic web development skills
+- Practice basic web development skills
--To create a user-friendly academic utility website
+- Create a user-friendly academic utility website

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML – Structure of the timetable
+- HTML – Structure of the timetable
-CSS – Styling and layout design
+- CSS – Styling and layout design

+---

-✨ Features
+## ✨ Features

--Displays timetable with days and time slots
+- Displays timetable with days and time slots
--Simple and easy-to-understand layout
+- Simple and easy-to-understand layout
--Clean and responsive design
+- Clean and responsive design
--Lightweight and fast loading
+- Lightweight and fast loading

+---

+## 🚀 Getting Started

+1. Clone or download the repository
+2. Open the `index.html` file in any web browser
+3. View the timetable

+---

+## 👩‍💻 Author

+Pavithra Devadiga

+---

+## 📄 License

+This project is created for educational purposes.